Unknowns24/UtilityLauncher/README.md

 ## Installation
 You need to open the .sln file in your visual studio and compile the program then you can find an .exe file in solution folder

+## License
+This project is under a MIT license